New town hall, Munich

 In many respects, the town hall is modelled on the medieval town hall in Brussels.
 The architect Georg von Hauberrisser not only designed the building envelope, but also all details of the rooms including all the interior fixtures and fittings (incl. office furniture).
 Today, it still provides a workplace for around 700 people occupying more than 400 rooms.

-The "Münchner Kindl" (The official escutcheon figure of Munich) sits atop the 85-metre high central tower which houses one of the biggest chimes in Europe.
+The "Münchner Kindl" ("Munich child" in the Bavarian dialect) sits atop the 85-metre high central tower which houses one of the biggest chimes in Europe.
 The town hall tower also contains a viewing gallery which can be reached by lift.
 A 4-metre high clock can be found on the ninth storey of the town hall tower and is an example of the Mettlach mosaic technique.

 The mayor, council factions, assembly hall and small parts of the municipal administration still occupy the town hall today.
 Receptions and tributes to successful Munich sportspersons and teams are also generally held in the new town hall and on the Marienplatz.